-- (a) The Employer may require drug and/or alcohol testing under the following conditions: - (i) a test may be administered in the event that two supervisors have reasonable cause to believe that an employee has reported to work under the influence of or is at work under the influence of drugs or alcohol;
+(a) The Employer may require drug and/or alcohol testing under the following conditions:

+(i) a test may be administered in the event that two supervisors have reasonable cause to believe that an employee has reported to work under the influence of or is at work under the influence of drugs or alcohol.

-- (ii) a test may be required if an employee is involved in a workplace accident or fighting; - (iii) a test may be required as part of a follow-up to counseling or rehabilitation for substance abuse for up to a one year period. - (iv) a random test may be required in accordance with the Federal regulations applicable to marine employers, and consistent with the applicable protocols and procedures established by the City for the random testing of employees holding commercial driver's licenses. - (b) Employees to be tested will be required to sign a consent form and chain of custody form, assuring proper documentation and accuracy.
-If an employee refuses to sign a consent from authorizing the test, he or she will be subject to termination. - (c) Drug and alcohol testing will be conducted by an independent laboratory accredited by the NIDA or any successor agency, and may consist of either blood or urine tests, or both.
-The Employer reserves the right to utilize a breath analyzer to test for the presence of alcohol, in lieu of other clinical testing. - (d) Laboratory testing procedures will conform to the procedures specified in the NIDA guidelines for federal workplace drug testing programs, dated April 11, 1988 and as may be amended hereafter by the relevant agency of the Department of Health and Human Services.
+(ii) a test may be required if an employee is involvedin a workplace accident or fighting;

+(iii) a test may be required as part of a follow-up to counseling or rehabilitation for substance abuse for up to a one year period.

+(b) Employees to be tested will be required to sign a consent form and chain of custody form, assuring proper documentation and accuracy.
+If an employee refuses to sign a consent form authorizing the test, he or she will be subject to termination.

+(c) Drug and alcohol testing will be conducted by an independent laboratory accredited by NIDA or any successor agency, and may consist of either blood or urine tests, or both.
+The Employer reserves the right to utilize a breathalyzer to test for the presence of alcohol, in lieu of clinical testing.

+(d) Laboratory testing procedures will conform to the procedures specified in the NIDA guidelines for federal workplace drug testing programs, dated April 11, 1988, and as may be amended hereafter by the relevant agency of the Department of Health and Human Services.

-- (e) Initial and confirmatory test results which meet or exceed the cutoff levels for drugs set forth in the NIDA guidelines (and as they may be amended) shall be regarded as "positive," and shall, except with respect to cannabis as set forth in Section 18.3, presumptively establish that the tested employee was under the influence of drugs. - (f) Initial and confirmatory (or breath analyzer) test results which meet or exceed the level of blood alcohol established in the Illinois Motor Vehicle Act as legal intoxication shall presumptively establish that the tested employee was under the influence of alcohol. - (g) The cost of initial and confirmatory testing will be borne by the Employer. - (h) Drug and alcohol test results shall be reported to the Commissioner of Personnel or his designee in the manner to be prescribed by the Commissioner.
+(e) Initial and confirmatory test results which meet or exceed the cutoff levels for drugs set forth in the NIDA guidelines (and as they may be amended) shall be regarded as "positive," and shall, except with respect to cannabis as set forth in Section 18.3, presumptively established that the tested employee was under the influence of drugs.

+(f) Initial and confirmatory (or breathalyzer) test results which meet or exceed the level of blood alcohol established in the Illinois Motor Vehicle Act as legal intoxication shall presumptively establish that the tested employee was under the influence of alcohol.

+(g) The cost of initial and confirmatory testing will be borne by the Employer.

+(h) Drug and alcohol test results shall be reported to the Commissioner of Personnel or his designee in the manner to be prescribed by the Commissioner.
 The applicant or incumbent shall be notified of the test results in writing.
-The Commissioner will inform the applicable department head of any employee who tests positive for alcohol or drugs, who in turn will initiate disciplinary proceedings under Section 18.3 above. - (i) All urine or blood samples shall be taken in sufficient quantity as to allow for retesting.
+The Commissioner will inform the applicable department head of any employee who tests positive for alcohol or drugs, who in turn will initiate disciplinary proceedings under Section 18.3 above.

+(i) All urine or blood samples shall be taken in sufficient quantity as to allow for retesting.
 Any portion not used in the test will be preserved by scientifically reliable means for one (1) year following the test.
 Any employee whose test result is positive may elect, at his or her expense, to be retested by the same or other laboratory satisfactory to the Commissioner of Personnel, provided that the Employer's testing laboratory shall arrange for transmitting said sample to the second laboratory.
 Positive results of said retesting shall be conclusive as to the presence of alcohol or drugs.
-The failure to take a sufficient sample, or to preserve such sample, to allow for retesting, shall not affect the removal from eligibility of an applicant or personnel action, including discharge, of any employee.
+The failure to take a sufficient sample, or to preserve such sample, to allow for retesting, shall not affect the removal from eligibility of an applicant or personnel action, including discharge, or any employee.

-(j) No laboratory report or test results shall appear in the incumbent's personnel file unless they are part of a personnel action under this program, but shall be placed in a special locked file maintained by the Commissioner of Personnel, except as such disclosure may be required by this policy, law or ordinance.
+(j) No laboratory report or test results shall appear in the incumbent's personnel file unless they are part of a personnel action under this program but shall be placed in a special locked file maintained by the Commissioner of personnel, except as such disclosure may be required by this policy, law or ordinance.